-- E. Feedback: I will review the quiz in Sunday's class or post a feedback memo. - F. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
+E. Feedback: We will review the quiz in Wednesday's class and/or I will post a feedback memo.

+- F. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
 They are simpler than questions on the midterm and final exams that require more analysis. - G. Grading: I will grade the quizzes.
 The twelve quizzes, in the cumulative, comprise 20% of your total course grade (60 of 300 points).
-Each quiz is worth 5 points, roughly 2% of your total course grade (300 points).
+Therefore, each quiz is worth 5 points, 1.66% of your total course grade (300 points).